jojo2357/kiwix-zim-updater/README.md

       /full/path/                Full path to ZIM directory

-  Options:
+  Universal Options:
-      -c, --calculate-checksum   Verifies that the downloaded files were not corrupted, but can take a while for large downloads.
-      -f, --verify-library       Verifies that the entire library has the correct checksums as found online.
-                                 Expected behavior is to create sha256 files during a normal run so this option can be used at a later date without internet
-      -d, --disable-dry-run      Dry-Run Override.
-                                 *** Caution ***

       -h, --help                 Show this usage and exit.
-      -p, --skip-purge           Skips purging any replaced ZIMs.
       -u, --skip-update          Skips checking for script updates (very useful for development).
-      -n <size>, --min-size      Minimum ZIM Size to be downloaded.
+      -g, --get-index            Forces using remote index rather than cached index.
+Cache auto clears after one day -n <size>, --min-size      Minimum ZIM Size to be downloaded.
                                  Specify units include M Mi G Gi, etc. See `man numfmt` -x <size>, --max-size      Maximum ZIM Size to be downloaded.
-                                 Specify units include M Mi G Gi, etc. See `man numfmt` -l <location>, --location  Country Code to prefer mirrors from -g, --get-index            Forces using remote index rather than cached index.
-Cache auto clears after one day
+                                 Specify units include M Mi G Gi, etc. See `man numfmt` -S, --no-sha               Disables saving the zim checksum for future reference.
+Does not delete present checksums.

+  Action Method Options:
+      -w, --web                  Downloads zims over http(s).
+      -t, --torrent              Downloads `.torrent` files.
+REQUIRES ADDITIONAL SOFTWARE TO EXECUTE DOWNLOAD.

+      -f, --verify-library       Verifies that the entire library has the correct checksums as found online.
+                                 Expected behavior is to create sha256 files during a normal run so this option can be used at a later date without internet.
+                                 Disable this using -S Web Download Options:
+      -c, --calculate-checksum   Verifies that the downloaded files were not corrupted, but can take a while for large downloads.
+      -p, --skip-purge           Skips purging any replaced ZIMs.
+      -l <location>, --location  Country Code to prefer mirrors from -d, --disable-dry-run      Dry-Run Override.
+                                 *** Caution ***
 ```